chris-clement/chris-clement/README.md

   [<img src ="https://img.shields.io/badge/Codewars-B1361E?style=for-the-badge&logo=Codewars&logoColor=white" />](https://www.codewars.com/users/chris.clement)

-Chartered Accountant having worked for 5 Years in Finance across Investment Banks and a Hedge Fund before looking for a new challenge after finishing Makers Academy, Europe’s #1 Developer Bootcamp.
+Chartered Accountant having worked for 5 Years in Finance across Investment Banks and a Hedge Fund.

+Looking for a new challenge after finishing Makers Academy, Europe’s #1 Developer Bootcamp.

+Take a look at my CV in the pinned repo below.

+Feel free to message me on LinkedIn or on email to find out more.

 <!---
 chris-clement/chris-clement is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.